jenschlot/IBM-Bluemix-DevOps-Documentation/help/faq/index.md

 ### I see JazzHub is now called IBM DevOps Services.
 Can you tell me more?

 JazzHub has a new name!
-The JazzHub of today began its life as an experimental development collaboration hub for academia and researchers, based on IBM&reg;'s Jazz&trade; technology.
+The JazzHub of today began its life as an experimental development collaboration hub for academia and researchers, based on IBM&reg; Jazz&trade; technology.
 We learned a lot from that experience and since then we have re-implemented JazzHub in the cloud and opened it up to everyone.

-We integrated the [Eclipse](http://eclipse.org/ "Eclipse") Orion Web IDE, introduced the ability to deploy applications directly to [IBM's BlueMix&trade; Cloud Platform](https://bluemix.net/ "BlueMix"), and we plan to expand that capability to include continuous integration, unit test, and deployment based on Jenkins and IBM UrbanCode&trade;.
+We integrated the [Eclipse](http://eclipse.org/ "Eclipse") Orion Web IDE, introduced the ability to deploy applications directly to the [IBM BlueMix&trade; Cloud Platform](https://bluemix.net/ "BlueMix"), and we plan to expand that capability to include continuous integration, unit test, and deployment based on Jenkins and IBM UrbanCode&trade;.
 With these new capabilities and more to come, JazzHub builds on the core Jazz services to provide a pretty nice environment for cloud application development.
 To reflect the expanded role of JazzHub in the IBM family, we are renaming it "IBM DevOps Services", or "IDS" for short.
 JazzHub will continue to refer to the underlying technology stack, as in "Powered by JazzHub".

 <a name="q2"></a>